rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 ### Items migrated

 - Mail stored in webmail.
 You can verify what email is stored in webmail by logging in at apps.rackspace.com
 - Calendar and Contact data stored in Rackspace Webmail is **not guaranteed to migrate but will be attempted**.
-We recommend backing up your contact data to a .csv file through the Rackspace Webmail.
+We recommend backing up your contact data to a .csv file.
+See [Import or export contacts in Rackspace Email](/how-to/import-or-export-contacts-in-rackspace-email/) for instructions on exporting contacts from Rackspace Email.
 - Users will remain members of any aliases or lists they are a part of.

 ### Items NOT migrated